tryton/tryton/doc/design.rst

 Line Component
 --------------

-The *Purchase Line Component* concept defines for a `Purchase Line
-<purchase:model-purchase.line>` the quantity of a `Product Component
-<model-product.component>` to be received instead of the kit.
+The *Purchase Line Component* concept defines for a *Purchase Line* the quantity of a `Product Component <model-product.component>` to be received instead of the kit.

 .. seealso::